vitaliihonta/landing/mdoc/input/workflows-activities.md

 Let's get started!

 ## Before we start
-You'll develop the Content Sync platform starting with the component that fetches videos from YouTube via its API.
+You'll develop the Content Sync platform, starting with the component that fetches videos from YouTube via its API.

-**Disclaimer**: the original YouTube puller code is much complicated as it implements more functionality (e.g., supporting multiple content sources in a generic way) and it manages the integration configuration per user.
-It's is not necessary to dive into such details from start, so you'll ommit it.
+**Disclaimer**: the original YouTube puller code is much more complicated as it implements more functionality (e.g., supporting multiple content sources in a generic way), and it manages the integration configuration per user.
+It is not necessary to dive into such details from the start, so you'll omit it.

 Let's focus on the Activities and Workflows basics.
-You'll learn how they help solving real problems!
+You'll learn how they help solve real problems!

 ## YouTube Puller
 During the tutorial, you will implement the YouTube puller.
 It is non-trivial, so you have to install some dependencies.
-You will use [Scala CLI](https://scala-cli.virtuslab.org/) as it allows to run the example easily.
+You will use [Scala CLI](https://scala-cli.virtuslab.org/) as it allows you to run the example easily.
 The final code is published in this [Github Gist](https://gist.github.com/vitaliihonta/3b1d6ea96422caef5ea11af03281ad77).

 The functionality you're implementing consists of multiple steps.
 All of them require [ZIO Temporal](https://zio-temporal.vhonta.dev/).
-Let's follow implementation steps and collect the list of other dependencies:
+Let's follow the implementation steps and collect the list of other dependencies:
 1. Fetching data from YouTube.
     - YouTube Java SDK is required to perform API requests.
     - ZIO Streams will help you to deal with data flows a lot
 2. Converting data into a format common for all possible content sources.
-    - Enumeratum is a must have as you're wokring with Scala 2.13
+    - Enumeratum is a must-have as you're working with Scala 2.13
 3. Storing data in the file system.
-    - In real life, it's would be a distributed file system like HDFS or AWS S3.
-In the example, you're going to use local file system.
+    - In real life, it would be a distributed file system like HDFS or AWS S3.
+In the example, you'll going to use a local file system.
     - A common data format used in data engineering is Parquet.
-In case you have to serialize data into parquet, I strongly recommend using [Parquet4s](https://github.com/mjakubowski84/parquet4s) library which the original Content Sync platform code uses.
-However, for simplification, we'll store data into a local file system serialized into JSON.
+However, for simplification, you'll produce data serialized into JSON.
 Therefore, we're going to use ZIO JSON.
-    - ZIO NIO helps reliably writing data into files.
+    - ZIO NIO helps reliably write data into files.

 It is also worth it to add ZIO Logging and [ZIO Logging SLF4J Bridge](https://zio.dev/zio-logging/slf4j1-bridge/) as Temporal Java SDK uses SLF4J under the hood.